-Innovation in the minerals-industry relies on effective education and applied research, both are key to secure the energy and minerals needed to sustain civilization as we know it...
+Innovation in the minerals-industry relies on effective education, technology development, and applied research, all are key to secure the energy and minerals needed to sustain civilization as we know it...

-I am thankful to have the opportunity to work and serve on each of these areas
+I am thankful to have the opportunity to work and serve on each of these.

 Antonio Nieto, PhD, Associate Professor of Earth Sciences and Mining Engineering at Penn State University.
 Dr. Nieto worked in the mining industry as a mine foreman, mine superintendent, mine manager, and as VP of Engineering in both underground and surface mines.
 His research focuses on geo-spatial characterization and mineral economics in the minerals industry.
 He holds a BS in Mining Engineering from Guanajuato School of Mines, a MS in Geostatistics from Ecole Des Mines de Paris, and a MS and PhD in Earth Systems Engineering from Colorado School of Mines.
 Dr. Nieto is currently working on minerals project valuation, mining productivity, and Rare-Earths-Mineral Economics.